Skip to content

 V-PIA-3S

-Already then of himself, he who descends, the servants of himself face-to-face-encountered73c himself, those who say that, The Male Child of himself lives.
+Already then of himself, he who descends, the Slaves of himself face-to-face-encountered73c himself, those who say that the Male Child of himself is living.

 LITV Translation: